OpenNBS/NoteBlockWorld/web/public/docs/guidelines.md

 - Titles, author names, and metadata should accurately describe your song.
 - Try not to post unfinished works – you can share work-in-progress tracks in our Discord community!

-Content that doesn't meet a minimum effort threshold may be removed.
+Content that doesn’t meet a minimum effort threshold may be removed.

 #### Language

 When submitting songs or comments, please use the English language!
-As much as we'd love to support other languages, our team is unable to moderate content that’s not written in English.
-We'd also like to make the website accessible to everyone, and staying limited to one language helps with that.
+As much as we’d love to support other languages, our team is unable to moderate content that’s not written in English.
+We’d also like to make the website accessible to everyone, and staying limited to one language helps with that.

 If your song title isn’t in a Latin script, include a translation or transliteration (e.g., romanized Japanese) along with the original title.
 If an official English title exists for your track, prefer using that instead!

 #### Spam

 Avoid clickbait titles or thumbnails (e.g., using buzzwords or flashy icons deliberately meant to attract attention).
 Let your song’s content speak for itself!
-For instance, try to frame an interesting part of your song's arrangement in the thumbnail.
+For instance, try to frame an interesting part of your song’s arrangement in the thumbnail.

-Titles should be descriptive, and free of unnecessary qualifiers like “10,000 NOTES!”, unless relevant to the work you're submitting.
+Titles should be descriptive, and free of unnecessary qualifiers like “10,000 NOTES!”, unless relevant to the work you’re submitting.

 Avoid spam submissions, troll content, or adding “garbage” characters (e.g. zalgo script) to your metadata.
 Content should have meaning, even if it’s personal!

 #### Art-oriented submissions

-It's fine to use note blocks to make pixel art for your thumbnails, or even upload songs primarily meant to showcase art done within the program.
+It’s fine to use note blocks to make pixel art for your thumbnails, or even upload songs primarily meant to showcase art done within the program.
 However, since this is a music platform, your songs should sound good, too!
 It wouldn’t be fun to stumble upon a loud, chaotic arrangement just because it looks cool – it must sound good as well!

-## Enforcement actions
+## Enforcement

 If your content is found to infringe these Guidelines, our moderation team will take appropriate action.
 Depending on the severity of the violation, one or more of the following may be applied to your account: